-- Article from the Guttmacher Institute describing one impact from the Texas abortion ban. - Article from 2018 by WRJ past Advocacy VP Julia Weinstein contains many resources and information.
+- Article from the Guttmacher Institute describes one impact of the Texas abortion ban. - Article from 2018 by WRJ past Advocacy VP Julia Weinstein contains many resources and information.

 Article FDA permanently allowing abortion pills by mail.

 WRJ Blog Several articles regarding reproductive health and rights can be found on the WRJ website.